Genuine Redundancy: Fair Work Compliance, Notice & Redundancy Pay

 - At least 10 years = 12 weeks *

-*There is a reduction in redundancy pay after 10 years of continuous service, this is in accordance with the 2004 Redundancy Case decision.
+*There is a reduction in redundancy pay after 10 years of continuous service, this is in accordance with the 2004 Redundancy Case decision and genuine redundancy regulations.